umutphp/famous-bugs/README.md

 ## Introduction

 As software developers, we can simply define our work as fixing bugs and developing solutions to problems.
 This is a curated list of problems and bugs that developers may find useful to know.
+I hope it will become a community driven list to create a value.

 ## Problems